Give your team the skills to handle conflict comfortably and see challenges become relationship-building opportunities.

 - Maintaining dignity while establishing that a specific behavior or action is unacceptable.

-- How to respectfully provide a warning that service may not be provided.
+- How to respectfully provide a warning that an interaction will end.

 - When to end a conversation and walk away from the situation.